DataDog/terraform-provider-datadog/website/docs/r/monitor.html.markdown

 The following arguments are supported:

 * `type` - (Required) The type of the monitor.
-The mapping from these types to the in app Monitor types can be found in our [documentation](https://docs.datadoghq.com/api/?lang=python#create-a-monitor) Available options to choose from are:
+The mapping from these types to the types found in the Datadog Web UI can be found in the Datadog API [documentation](https://docs.datadoghq.com/api/?lang=python#create-a-monitor) page.
+Available options to choose from are:
     * `metric alert`
     * `service check`
     * `event alert`